jpegleg/serotinous-cone/README.md

 ### UFW (near Alpine default)

 The simple firewall rules are possible because each node is self contained, only SSH and HTTPS need to be exposed.
+It could be as restricted as only port 443 TCP if no further administration action is needed, but typically we'll want 22 TCP for SSH and then allow all ports (or at least 1443, the kubernetes API) can be used for administrative functions.

 ```
 # 22 is already open by default in Alpine: ufw allow in 22/tcp